-1. Knuckles, J. & Sodhi, M. “A Multiple Case Study of Development Supply Chains for Household Solar Products Sold in Haiti” (Nominated for a Best Student Paper award at the 2017 Academy of Management Annual Meeting)
+Knuckles, J. and Sodhi, M. (2017).
+“A Multiple Case Study of Development Supply Chains for Household Solar Products Sold in Haiti.”
+Academy of Management Proceedings, 2017(1).
+(Winner of the Best Student Paper award in the OSCM Division at the 2017 Academy of Management Annual Meeting)

-2. Knuckles, J. & Sodhi, M. “Conceptualizing Development Supply Chains”
+2. Knuckles, J. & Sodhi, M. “Conceptualizing Development Supply Chains.”